Roaches: the name alone is enough to make your skin crawl.

-And while it’s harmless to people and pets, it’s deadly for roaches.
+While boric acid is harmless to people and pets, it’s deadly for roaches.
 When cockroaches come into contact with boric acid, it sticks to their legs and wings.
-When they ingest the powder, it acts on the roach’s nervous and digestive systems - killing it rapidly.
+When they ingest the powder, it acts on the roach’s nervous and digestive systems – killing it rapidly.

 To use boric acid to get rid of roaches, sprinkle a light dusting onto a paper plate.
 Put an orange peel or spoonful of peanut butter in the middle of the plate and place the whole thing anywhere you’ve noticed roach activity.

 Pros: Effective, affordable, natural, non-toxic, easy

 Cons: Can be messy, requires several applications or treatments, may not be ideal for homes with pets or young kids, requires you to track down and dispose of dead roaches